kubernetes-csi/csi-driver-smb/docs/install-csi-driver-v0.5.0.md

-## Install azurefile CSI driver development version on a Kubernetes cluster
+## Install azurefile CSI driver v0.5.0 version on a Kubernetes cluster

 ### Install by kubectl